 - a great source of Vitamins E & K

-- beneficial to those who have anaemia, as it's a good source of iron (1 tbsp provides c.3% of an average adult's daily needs)
+- beneficial to those who have anaemia, as it's a good source of iron (1 tablespoon provides c.3% of an average adult's daily needs)

 - rich in essential minerals

-- full of protein (1 tbsp contains around 4% of an average adult's daily needs)
+- full of protein (1 tablespoon contains around 4% of an average adult's daily needs)

 Miso also contains the nine essential amino acids we need, which means it's a complete protein.